Last Updated on March 2, 2023 by Marjon Ramos

 While loneliness would not directly kill a rabbit, the symptoms of loneliness could kill a rabbit.
 Loss of appetite is one of the symptoms of loneliness.
-This in turn could lead to a condition like GI stasis, which is caused when a rabbit is not getting fiber.
+This in turn could lead to a condition like GI stasis, which is caused when a rabbit is not getting enough fiber.

 Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can die of loneliness: